RedLeopard/RedLeopard/README.md

 ### ☁️ AWS Solutions Architect | Cloud Engineer

+I am a a tech founder and AWS Solutions Architect recognized by FOX News and DELUX Magazine for creating technology that uplifts communities and drives innovation.
+My mission is to build cloud systems that empower people — from startups to public-sector transformation.

-I am a Cloud/DevOps Engineer with experience in deploying and managing infrastructure using HashiCorp Terraform and Github Action.
-Proficient in AWS services such as CloudWatch, S3, Route 53, VPC, EC2, IAM Users & Roles, Lambda, and serverless architecture.
-Skilled in using Docker and Linux, with experience in a widely-used open-source implementation of the Lightweight Directory Access Protocol known as LDAP.
+I’m a Cloud/DevOps Engineer with hands-on experience deploying and managing infrastructure using HashiCorp Terraform and GitHub Actions.
+Proficient in AWS services including CloudWatch, S3, Route 53, VPC, EC2, IAM (Users & Roles), Lambda, and serverless architectures.

-In addition to my technical skills, I am also well-versed in Agile methodologies and use tools such as Jira to manage and track tasks and projects.
-I understand the importance of clear and concise documentation and use Confluence to document processes and procedures.
-This helps ensure that all team members have a clear understanding of what needs to be done, how it needs to be done, and when it needs to be done.

-I also use Draw.io to draw AWS architecture diagrams, this helps me to visualize and communicate the infrastructure design and dependencies to the team members and stakeholders.
-This improves the efficiency of the team and ensures that projects are delivered on time, on budget, and to the highest quality.
-Overall, I believe that good documentation and use of agile methodologies, along with visualization tools such as Draw.io, are key to delivering successful projects and I make sure to apply them in my daily work.
+Skilled with Docker and Linux, and experienced in implementing LDAP, a widely used open-source directory protocol.
+I also apply Agile methodologies with tools such as Jira for project tracking and Confluence for documentation — ensuring clear communication, accountability, and smooth collaboration.

+To visualize and communicate infrastructure designs, I use Draw.io to create AWS architecture diagrams, improving transparency and efficiency for all stakeholders.

+✨ I believe that clarity, automation, and innovation are the pillars of great cloud engineering — and I make sure to apply them every day.

 ---